aridjayarecipes/cutesrecipes.web.app/content/post/2233-recipe-of-any-night-of-the-week-pumpkin-flower-ke-pakode.md

 recipeinstructions:
 - "Clean and wash pumpkin flower Take a big bowl add all ingredients except pumpkin flower."
 - "Make a thick batter of it with adding 1 cup of water Heat oil into pan."
 - "Dip pumpkin flower one by one.
-Deep fry it on medium flame to both side till it&#39;s golden brown colour.Now take it out from the oil"
+Deep fry it on medium flame to both side till it's golden brown colour.Now take it out from the oil"
-- "Keep it on the tissue paper to absorb extra oil.it&#39;s done serve it hot with your favourite chutney that is green or ketchup."
+- "Keep it on the tissue paper to absorb extra oil.it's done serve it hot with your favourite chutney that is green or ketchup."
 categories:
 - Recipe
 tags: